 The effect is, in fact, reciprocal.
 And people are addicted to it.
 “Many respondents [on MDMA] found various forms of movements to be extremely pleasurable.
 This is particularly true for dancing.”
 Pearson et al. hypothesize that wild dance moves trigger a chemical reaction with the MDMA in the brain, enabling a new kind of musical perception.
 But the music itself, with its repetitive character and without any substances, can transform the listener, which Simon Reynolds has termed “future now”: “The music itself drugs the listener, looping consciousness then derailing it, stranding it in a nowhere/nowhen where there is only sensation, where now lasts longer.”

 So it is the combination of music, dancing and substances that turned late-80s club-goers into ravers.
 They continue as such today in the EDM era.
 “Rave” has its roots in the French, raver, which means “to show signs of insanity and delirium.”
 To outsiders the raver appears like a “human machine, a convulsing nervous system.”
-Outsiders must wonder what causes ravers to deplete their bodily resources every weekend.
-Ravers themselves, of course, aren’t likely to pose such a question.
-They sweat and dance, ignore bodily signals and dip into the bag or take another pill shortly before passing out.
+They sweat and dance and dip into the bag or take another pill shortly before passing out.

 The ravers dreamed of PLUR: peace, love, unity, respect.
 They searched for it in their nonverbal dancing.
 Word has it that PLUR has since become SEEP: selfishness, ego, escape, profit.
 How much of the “knowing of things together” is left?
 And how much of the ecstasy pills is still MDMA?
 Much seems to have changed from the warehouse parties back in the day to the spring break-like festivals of today.
 Serotonin release has become a mass event.
 It’s easy to get.
 It’s commercialized.
 And it is perhaps a bit like being among the bacchants.
 The ecstasy that was part of a spiritual celebration becomes an end in itself, a state into which one can flee — from Roman cavalrymen or from the daily grind of a world spinning ever faster.

 The Catholic priest and Zen master, Nikolaus Brantschen, says the feeling of fasting made religion possible.
 It activates a potential, an openness for transcendence.
-Jesus’s fasting does not have anything to do with EDM dancing except for the release of the same neurotransmitter in the brain.
-His quiet introspection stands in opposition to the thoughtless (bacchanalian) devotion of ravers.
+Jesus’s fasting has not so much to do with EDM dancing except for the release of the same neurotransmitter in the brain.
+His quiet introspection stands in opposition to the bacchanalian devotion of ravers.
 But perhaps raving has something to do with the desire for precisely this feeling, with the moment that presents the prospect of transcendence and spirituality.
-They let themselves go and don’t realize that they could take the moment a step further.
-High, their faces look forward to the Messiah, the DJ.
+High, the ravers’ faces look forward to the Messiah, the DJ.